 Men In Black

 I don't think I can explain how completely essential Will Smith was to my childhood.
-Combine that with my childhood obsession with aliens, and this movie was essentially, for me, as formative as Mean Girls is to Americans in their 20s.
+Combine that with my childhood obsession with aliens, and this movie was essentially, for me, as formative as Mean Girls is to most Americans in their 20s.
 It's about a new agent, J, played by Will Smith, who signs up for what he thinks is basically the chance to become part of a super elite police force or something-- he passes with flying colors, only to find out that he's part of the super secret agency that handles all relations with aliens.
 Plus, he's got a grumpy traditionalist partner to show him the ropes.
 It's a buddy cop movie, essentially, with the added bonus of an aliens, both good and bad.

 This movie got a lot of mixed reviews, but being a sucker for both comic book style plots and the whole angels and demons genre, I actually rather enjoyed this movie.
 It's a story about anti-hero John Constantine who can see the spirits that exist on the mortal plane.
 He commits suicide and is brought back.
 Now he has to atone for committing suicide, considered a sin in the eyes of heaven, and he goes about it by protecting people from those spirits who seek to do harm to humans.
 Then he finds himself caught up in a pretty big angels versus demons plot.
 I think it's visually well executed, but the script and story do feel a little self-important and muddled from time to time.
-There's a TV show of the comic it's based on coming on this season on NBC, and I'm excited for it, since comic book stories, in my opinion, are better told in the TV format.
-All in all though, I did enjoy the film.

 There are like, 4 of these Disney Channel Original Movies out.
 They are pretty much all good, lighthearted, Halloween-y fun.
 It's about a family of witches that lives with one foot in the mortal world, and one foot in the magical realm known as Halloweentown, where every day is Halloween and the creatures and magic are all real!

 This is a dark movie about high school witches.
 These girls experiment in dark magic to get what they want, but find themselves spiraling out of control, lusting after the power that comes with their rituals.
 The newest member of their group, a natural born witch, tries to bring them back from the depths of evil, but when it's to no avail, she has to fight against her newfound friends to save her town and herself.
+This is such a great, classic movie for weird girls everywhere.
+It's all about the struggle between community and independence versus temptation toward evil.
+How far will you got to fit in?
+How hard will you fight against the evil that tries to overtake your coven-- and if it succeeds, are you willing to destroy that evil?

 This 80s classic is about a group of friends that start a ghost extermination service.
 It's a comedy full of adventure and laughs, and honestly, if you haven't seen this film, you absolutely must.